aws-samples/aws-iot-device-defender-and-splunk/README.md

 python aws-iot-device-defender-agent-sdk-python/AWSIoTDeviceDefenderAgentSDK/agent.py --endpoint <your.custom.endpoint.amazonaws.com> --rootCA certs/AmazonRootCA1.pem --cert certs/certificate.pem.crt --key certs/private.pem.key --format json -i 300 -id <ThingName>
 ```

-7. Confirm that no errors are returned, and that the agent connects successfully to the endpoint, and that it subscribes to the reserved AWS IoT Device Defender reserved MQTT topics and publishes data every 5 minutes.
+7. Confirm that no errors are returned, that the agent connects successfully to the endpoint, and that it subscribes to the reserved AWS IoT Device Defender reserved MQTT topics and publishes data every 5 minutes.

 ```
 Connecting to <your.custom.endpoint.amazonaws.com> with client ID 'deviceDefenderSplunkDemo-IoT-Thing'...